-Pro Tip: The Conscious Style Guide is a one-stop resource on conscious language created by writer and editor Karen Yin.
-The website helps individuals create communication that is empowering, inclusive, mindful, kind, and respectful. 💯
+Not sure where to start?
+The Conscious Style Guide is a one-stop resource on conscious language created by writer and editor Karen Yin.
+The website helps individuals create communication that is empowering, inclusive, mindful, kind, and respectful.

 “Like fire, words have the power to warm or burn.
 And like fire, words can cause a great deal of damage regardless of intention,” says Karen Yin.

 Step 3.
 Remember: representation matters — tell diverse stories through your imagery

 Your audience should feel represented and included in the stories and content your team puts out—and visuals and videos are an easy way to make your audience feel welcome and part of the conversation.

 To ensure that you are honest and intentional about celebrating diversity and inclusion in your videos and visual content, make sure to double-check both your externally facing imagery and your internal representation.